OHME! Foods: Crafting a Credible Experience

 Client Direction

 Our stakeholders wanted the website to feel fun and energetic, while also being a premium brand.
-They aimed to streamline purchasing and enhance engagement by improving the visibility of recipes, blogs, and community impact.
+They aimed to streamline purchasing and enhance engagement by improving the visibility of community impact.

-Our team recruited 3 participants adhering to a rough persona for a semi-structured, 30 minute user-interview and we found a multitude of insights, including things like information overload, decision fatigue, and accessibility issues.
+After conducting a site audit, our team recruited 3 participants adhering to a rough persona for semi-structured, 30 minute user-interviews.
+We uncovered a multitude of insights, including things like information overload, decision fatigue, and accessibility issues.
 However, participants were saying something that really encapsulated what our users were feeling.
 They said that they wanted to buy freeze-dried fruit now, but not from this company, because they couldn’t trust them.

 Lack of trust in OHME!